scaleoutsean/awesome-solidfire/README.md

 #### Rancher

-- Rancher on NetApp HCI: See the official NetApp HCI solutions page for additional details.
-I have a personal site with notes on this solution from a SolidFire angle [here](https://scaleoutsean.github.io/solid-rancher)
+- Rancher on NetApp HCI: just configure it with Trident CSI.
+See the official NetApp HCI solutions page for additional details.
+In late 2020 I created a personal micro-site with notes on this solution from a NetApp HCI and SolidFire angle [here](https://scaleoutsean.github.io/solid-rancher), but I no longer maintain it because netApp HCI will end-of-sale soon, so maybe also check this newer SolidFire-focused micro-site [Kuberntes with SolidFire](https://solidfire-kubernetes.pages.dev/) instead.
 - Provision Rancher K8s to NetApp HCI vSphere clusters from the CLI with [ez-rancher](https://github.com/NetApp/ez-rancher/)

 #### Google Anthos

-- Anthos is supported on vSphere clusters.
+- Anthos with Trident CSI is supported on vSphere clusters.
 See the official NetApp HCI solutions page for additional details

 #### Docker CE and Mirantis Kubernetes Engine (MKE)

-- Docker and other [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident
+- Docker and other [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident CSI
 - Docker Swarm is not supported with SolidFire and Trident, but Mirantis Kubernetes Engine is.
-More [here](https://scaleoutsean.github.io/2021/05/02/mirantis-mke-netapp-trident-solidfire)
+More on Mirantis MKE with SolidFire can be found [here](https://scaleoutsean.github.io/2021/05/02/mirantis-mke-netapp-trident-solidfire)

 ### File-sharing (NFS, SMB)

+- SolidFire itself is iSCSI only, so for file sharing you'd need another layer (VM or appliance) to consume iSCSI and share it with SMB or NFS or S3 clients
-- NetApp ONTAP Select 9.8 (single node or HA, including Active-Active stretch clusters with one ONTAP Select VM and NetApp HCI cluster per each site ([Metrocluster SDS](https://docs.netapp.com/us-en/ontap-select/concept_ha_config.html))
+- Example 1: NetApp ONTAP Select 9.10 (single node or HA, including Active-Active stretch clusters with one ONTAP Select VM and NetApp HCI cluster per each site ([Metrocluster SDS](https://docs.netapp.com/us-en/ontap-select/concept_ha_config.html))
   - Read-only and read-write caching:
     - NFS (on-prem and hybrid cloud, read-only): NetApp ONTAP Select with [FlexCache](https://www.netapp.com/us/info/what-is-flex-cache.aspx)
     - SMB (hybrid cloud, read-write):
       - NetApp FlexCache (ONTAP Select 9.8+)
       - [NetApp Global File Cache](https://cloud.netapp.com/global-file-cache) running as edge node in Microsoft Windows VM, with core file service running in public cloud (Cloud Volumes ONTAP or Cloud Volumes Service).
 As indicated, you don't need ONTAP Select on NetApp HCI for this one
+    - S3 - use ONTAP S3; this is recommended for small object stores (container registry, source code, etc.), use something like StorageGRID for large and uncompressible content
+- Example 2: any modern OS with NFS, SMB or S3 service

 ### CLI, API, SDK Resources